WasmEdge/docs/docs/contribute/plugin/intro.md

 There are several plug-in releases with the WasmEdge official releases.
 Please check the following table to check the release status and how to build from source with the plug-ins.

-> The `WasmEdge-Process` plug-in is attached in the WasmEdge release tarballs.

 | Plug-in | Rust Crate | Released Platforms | Build Steps |
 | --- | --- | --- | --- |
 | WasmEdge-Process | [wasmedge_process_interface][] | `manylinux2014 x86_64`, `manylinux2014 aarch64`, and `ubuntu 20.04 x86_64` (since `0.10.0`) | [Build Wtih WasmEdge-Process](/contribute/source/plugin/process) |